osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 How to configure [routing type](../routing/routing-types.md) and [route parameters](../guidance/navigation-settings.md#route-parameters) you can read in the [Navigation settings article](../guidance/navigation-settings.md) or in articles about specific types of routing in the [Route Parameters section](../routing/routing-types.md).

-### Simulate navigation
+### Simulated Navigation

-Simulate navigation option allows users to test and preview a navigation route without actually physically traveling along it.
+Simulated navigation option allows users to test and preview a navigation route without actually physically traveling along it.
 This can be useful for:
 - ***Planning***.
 You can see how long it may take to complete the entire route or its single segment.
 - ***Familiarization***.
 You can familiarize yourself with the route before you actually go along it.
 This can be useful in unfamiliar areas, such as a new city or a difficult transport interchange.
 - ***Testing***.
 You can test the OsmAnd navigation system itself to make sure it works correctly and provides accurate instructions.